sordina/PNM-OpenGL-Haskell/README.md

 [ToyViewer]{http://www7a.biglobe.ne.jp/~ogihara/software/OSX/toyv-eng.html}
 which is OS X only.

-Introducing: --- The Haskell PNM Viewer ---
+## Introducing: --- The Haskell PNM Viewer --- ##

 ![Screenshot of the PNM viewer in action](/sordina/PNM-OpenGL-Haskell/raw/master/screenshots/proof_of_concept.png)

+## To Do: ##

+* Write parsers for formats other than 'P3'
+* Cater for missing 'max' values
+* Use bytestrings along with Parsec for a speed boost
+* Use OpenGL textures rather than pixels for awesome texture-loading goodness (and speed)